 \subsubsection{Between-subject design}

-~ For group type, the design is between-subject, with nominal pairs invoked to differentiate collaborative from aggregate effects.
-To create pairs, we randomly assign half of all participants in the nominal pairs, and half---in the ad hoc pairs.
-Then, we randomly pick one individual from each nominal pair.
-Any comparisons are performed entirely against the ad hoc pairs.
-Picking individuals from the nominal pairs, as opposed to constructing nominal pairs from the individuals, avoids oversampling individuals and ensures independence between nominal pairs.
+~ For the independent variable group type, the design is between-subject, with nominal pairs invoked to differentiate collaborative from aggregate effects.
+To create the pairs, we randomly assign half of all participants in the nominal pairs and half---in the ad hoc pairs.
+Then, from each nominal pair we randomly nominate one \textit{individual}.
+Comparisons are performed entirely against the ad hoc pairs.
+Selecting individuals from the nominal pairs, as opposed to constructing nominal pairs from the individuals, avoids oversampling the individuals and ensures independence between the nominal pairs.

-To harmonize nominal pairs, we employ the following setup~\cite{delbecq1975group}.
-Imagine we place each member of a nominal pair in a separate room.
-We record measures as in ad hoc pairs, assuming a parallel start.
-We have to wait for all members to complete, before we can compare results and pick the best.
-For accuracy, solving is disjunctive, whereas for completion time it is conjunctive~\cite{steiner1966models}.
-The scenario is alternative to picking the first-to-complete member, regardless of the result.
+To harmonize the nominal pairs, we use the following setup.
+Imagine we place each member in a separate room.
+We record as for the ad hoc pairs, i.\,e., assuming a parallel start.
+In this scenario, we have to wait for all members to complete, before we can compare their results and pick the best one.
+This is alternative to picking the first-to-complete member, regardless of the result.

-To harmonize the responses of ad hoc pairs, members are required to reach consensus.
-Group consensus is important for decision making~\cite{dyer2009leadership, conradt2009conflicts} and naturally emerging in small groups~\cite{sherif1935study}.
+To harmonize the responses of the ad hoc pairs, members are required to reach a consensus.
+Group consensus is important for decision making~\cite{dyer2009leadership} and naturally emerging in small groups~\cite{sherif1935study}.
 In case of no consensus, consensus is technically enforced as part of the interface---members cannot proceed until consensus is reached.